tonymullen/ups-website/src/partials/f17se/grading.html.md

 This course will be graded based on the following factors:

+* 45% Group project
+* 40% Individual homework
+* 10% Quizzes
 * 5% Attendance & participation
-* 5% Quizzes
-* 40% Individual homework
-* 50% Group project

 There are no midterms or final exams for this course.
 Quizzes will be announced at least one class period in advance.